foundation/foundation-sites/docs/pages/index.md

 ## Installing Foundation

 There are a number of ways to install Foundation for Sites.
-Our installatin page will help you find the best option for you.
+Our installation page will help you find the best option for you.

 <a href="installation.html" class="large button">Install Foundation for Sites</a>